dolthub/doltgresql/dockerREADME.md

 ## Connect to the server in the container from the host system

-From the host system, to connect to a server running in a container, we need to map a port on the host system to the port our server is running on in the container.
+To connect to a server running in a container from the host system, we need to map a port on the host system to the port our server is running on in the container.

 ```bash